mikolajroszak/integromat.github.io/apps/new_docs/directives/body.md

 ```
 {% endraw %}

-**NOTE**: If you want to specify XML request body, you can specify it as
+**Note**: If you want to specify XML request body, you can specify it as
 a string that will use IML expressions to pass values to XML nodes.
 Example:
 {% raw %}